JetBrains/ac_tutorial_swiftui/README.md

+# iOSConferences
-# Project for the Create a SwiftUI application tutorial
+The project created within the Create a SwiftUI application tutorial.